bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 ### CSS

 BootstrapVue is to be used with Bootstrap v{{bootstrapVersionMinor}} CSS/SCSS.
 Please see
-<a
+<b-link
   :href="`https://getbootstrap.com/docs/${bootstrapVersionMinor}/getting-started/browsers-devices`"
   target="_blank"
-  rel="noopener"
->Browsers and devices</a> for more information about browsers currently supported by Bootstrap v{{bootstrapVersionMajor}}.
+>Browsers and devices</b-link> for more information about browsers currently supported by Bootstrap v{{bootstrapVersionMajor}}.

 ### JS